Lona44/write-ups/PicoCTF/README.md

 # write-ups
-Some write-ups for attempted CTF challenges
+Some write-ups for PicoCTF challenges